Money aspirations and budgeting

 Money aspirations and budgeting Money aspirations and budgeting Money aspirations and budgeting Money aspirations and budgeting

-This lesson contains content from a lesson previously titled Money skills lesson two: Value for money.
+This lesson contains content from a lesson previously titled Money skills lesson two: Value for money, find out about the updates here.

 The Money aspirations and budgeting lesson focuses on reflecting on money aspirations with your students, before exploring the logistics of budgeting.
 They will learn how to keep and stick to a budget using case study examples as well as building their own budget.